 Legoland California has a Preschool Playground

-There are lots of rides that even preschoolers can do themselves, including Junior Driving School where pint-sized dragsters aged three to five can steer electric Lego vehicles on a track and receive their first licenses.
-Older children really drive on a grid of streets complete with traffic lights and stop signs after learning the rules of road.
+There are lots of rides that even preschoolers can do themselves.
+These include Junior Driving School where pint-sized dragsters aged three to five can steer electric Lego vehicles on a track and receive their first licenses.
+Older children drive on a grid of streets complete with traffic lights and stop signs after learning the rules of the road.

-There’s also Fairy Tale Brook where children can ride boats past their favorite characters — all made out of Legos, of course.
-The designers added a touch of whimsy here as they did throughout the park: look for Prince Charming on his white horse talking into his cell phone and Little Red Riding Hood with blow dryer in hand.
+There’s also Fairy Tale Brook, where children can ride boats past their favorite characters.
+Well, all made out of Legos, of course.
+The designers added a touch of whimsy throughout the park.
+Look for Prince Charming on his white horse talking into his cell phone.
+Also, Little Red Riding Hood with a blow dryer in hand.

 Legoland = Two Days Worth of Fun

-Although you can do this park in one day, it’s worth coming back for a second to hit whatever you missed and to just look around at all the fantastic Lego creations.
-The family of ducks floating in a pond may look real, but they’re actually made of Legos as are the life-size water-spraying elephant, a construction worker exiting a manhole, and an alien waiting on line to make a phone call.
-The Lego dog relieving himself on a fire hydrant really does when the sprinklers are turned on!
+Although you can do this park in one day, it’s worth coming back for a second.
+So you can hit whatever you missed and just look around at all the fantastic Lego creations.
+The family of ducks floating in a pond may look real, but they’re actually made of Legos.
+They are a life-size water-spraying elephant, a construction worker exiting a manhole, and an alien waiting in line to make a phone call.
+The Lego dog relieving himself on a fire hydrant does when the sprinklers are turned on!

 It was nice to see kids jaded by video games and action-packed cartoons proclaiming everything “awesome.”
 After years of building their own creations out of Legos, my kids were amazed at what the professionals could create with a handful of the same stuff they’ve got at home.

 Legoland is a Theme Park that Inspires Creativity